any-docs/css/content/reference/at-rules/@starting-style/index.md

 }
 ```

-To achieve this, we have set a starting state for these properties on the default hidden state of the popover element (selected via `[popover]`), and an ending state on the open state of the popover (selected via the {{cssxref(":popover-open")}} pseudo-class).
+To achieve this, we have set a starting state for these properties on the default hidden state of the popover element (selected via `[popover]`), and an ending state on the open state of the popover (selected via the `:popover-open` pseudo-class).

-We then set a {{cssxref("transition")}} property to animate between the two states.
+We then set a `transition` property to animate between the two states.
 A starting state for the animation is included inside a `@starting-style` at-rule to enable the entry animation.

-Because the animated element is being promoted to the {{glossary("top layer")}} when shown and removed from the top layer when hidden (with {{cssxref("display", "display: none")}}), some extra steps are required to ensure the animation works in both directions:
+Because the animated element is being promoted to the {{glossary("top layer")}} when shown and removed from the top layer when hidden (with `display: none`), some extra steps are required to ensure the animation works in both directions:

 - `display` is added to the list of transitioned elements to ensure the animated element is visible (set to `display: block` or another visible `display` value) throughout both the entry and exit animations.
 Without this, the exit animation would not be visible; in effect, the popover would just disappear.
-Note that the {{cssxref("transition-behavior", "transition-behavior: allow-discrete")}} value is also set in the shorthand to activate the animation.
+Note that the `transition-behavior: allow-discrete` value is also set in the shorthand to activate the animation.
-- {{cssxref("overlay")}} is added to the list of transitioned elements to ensure that the removal of the element from the top layer is deferred until the animation ends.
+- `overlay` is added to the list of transitioned elements to ensure that the removal of the element from the top layer is deferred until the animation ends.
 This doesn't make a huge difference for animations such as this one, but in more complex cases, not doing this can result in the element being removed from the overlay too quickly, meaning the animation is not smooth or effective.
 Again, `transition-behavior: allow-discrete` is required in this case for the animation to occur.

 > [!NOTE]
-> We've also included a transition on the {{cssxref("::backdrop")}} that appears behind the popover when it opens, to provide a nice darkening animation. `[popover]:popover-open::backdrop` is used to select the backdrop when the popover is open.
+> We've also included a transition on the `::backdrop` that appears behind the popover when it opens, to provide a nice darkening animation. `[popover]:popover-open::backdrop` is used to select the backdrop when the popover is open.

 #### Result